-NOVONIXTM is pleased to present our 2023 Sustainability Report (the "Sustainability Report" or the "Report") as the inaugural publication of the environmental, social, and governance ("ESG") initiatives of NOVONIX Limited (together with its subsidiaries, "NOVONIX," the "Company," "our" or "we").
-This Report articulates our commitment to operating a profitable, ethical, and sustainable business and highlights the efforts and initiatives we undertook in 2023 to establish a robust, adaptive ESG program and outlines future plans that align with our commitment to sustainability.
-As we develop our ESG program, we will continue to emphasize transparency regarding our performance, progress, and engagement with various stakeholders.
+NOVONIX [TM] is pleased to present our 2024 Sustainability Report (the "Sustainability Report" or the "Report") as the annual publication of the environmental, social, and governance ("ESG") initiatives of NOVONIX Limited (together with its subsidiaries, "NOVONIX," the "Company," "our" or "we").
+This Report articulates our commitment to operating a profitable, ethical, and sustainable business and highlights the efforts and initiatives we have undertaken to establish a robust and adaptive ESG program since the inception of the program in 2023 and outlines future plans that align with our commitment to sustainability.
+As we further develop our ESG program, we will continue to emphasize transparency regarding our performance, progress, and engagement with various stakeholders.